About this book

 An engaging and lucidly written coming-of-age novel.
 Faten struggles to fulfill her potential in the midst of her society’s rigid expectations.
 She’s a nuanced, complex protagonist that any teenager can relate to — stubborn, impulsive and full of longing, but with the determination and smarts to keep her real dreams in sight.

-Selected for the American Library Associations's Amelia Bloomer Project List 2014
+- Commended American Library Associations's Amelia Bloomer Project List, 2014